accplan/what-to-do-on-fresh-install-linux-mint/README.md

    ```
    install snd_hda_intel /bin/true
    ```
-   this technique called "fake install".
+   this technique is called "fake install".
    The driver name potentially can be different.
 To find out the actual driver name use `lspci -k`